SpongePowered/SpongeDocs/source/plugin/basics/blocks/accessing.rst

     Note that the above example does not check if the world exists. ``getWorld(worldName).get()`` will fail if there is no world of that name loaded.

 With this ``Location`` object you can then obtain further information about the block.
-The following code checks if a referenced block is any kind of banner by checking the blocks type
+The following code checks if a referenced block is any kind of banner by checking the blocks type.

 .. code-block:: java